 The Phoenix Chorale aims to be the preeminent model for American choral music by redefining standards of excellence and its mission is to enrich life through excellence and distinction in choral artistry.
 In our 57-year history, our conductors have included Millicent Wesley (the Chorale’s first conductor in 1958), Wallace Hornibrook, Dan Durand, Vance George, Anders Öhrwall, Jon Washburn, and Charles Bruffy since 1999.

-The Phoenix Chorale, ensemble-in-residence at Trinity Episcopal Cathedral in downtown Phoenix, is sponsored in part through grants and support from Music at Trinity, Sundome Performing Arts Association, Arizona Commission on the Arts, City of Phoenix Office of Arts & Culture, Quail Distributing, and Trinity Episcopal Cathedral.
+The Phoenix Chorale, ensemble-in-residence at Trinity Episcopal Cathedral in downtown Phoenix, is sponsored in part through grants, funding, and support from the Phoenix Office of Arts and Culture, Arizona Commission on the Arts, Central Sound, 89.5 FM K-BACH, and Music at Trinity.